Counties (Detached Parts) Act 1844

-The Counties (Detached Parts) Act 1844 (7 & 8 Vict. c.
-61), also known as the Detached Parishes Act 1844, which came into effect on 20 October 1844, was an Act of Parliament of the United Kingdom which eliminated many outliers or exclaves of counties in England and Wales for civil purposes.
+The Counties (Detached Parts) Act 1844 (Note: The citation of this act by this short title was authorised by the Short Titles Act 1896, section 1 and the first schedule.
+Due to the repeal of those provisions it is now authorised by section 19(2) of the Interpretation Act 1978.)
+(7 & 8 Vict. c.
+61), also known as the Detached Parishes Act 1844, was an act of Parliament of the United Kingdom which came into effect on 20 October 1844 and eliminated many outliers or exclaves of counties in England and Wales for civil purposes.
 The changes were based on recommendations by a boundary commission, headed by the surveyor Thomas Drummond and summarized in a schedule attached to the Parliamentary Boundaries Act 1832.
 This also listed a few examples of civil parishes divided by county boundaries, most of which were dealt with by later legislation.
 This Act was repealed in its entirety by the Local Government Act 1972.

 Antecedents

 Inclosure Acts

 The areas involved had already been reorganised for some purposes.

 This was a process which began with the inclosure acts of the later 18th century.
 A parish on a county boundary which used the open-field system could have its field strips distributed among the two counties in a very complicated way.
 Enclosure could rationalise the boundary in the process of re-distributing land to the various landowners.
 Two parishes mentioned in the Counties (Detached Parts) Act 1844 had been subject to this procedure: Stratton Audley in Buckinghamshire and Oxfordshire (1770), and Farndish in Northamptonshire and Bedfordshire (1800).

 On the other hand, an inclosure act could leave such county boundary anomalies alone – and so they would appear as ghost field strips on the map, overlaying the hedged fields of the parliamentary enclosure.
 Pirton in Bedfordshire was enclosed in 1818, but the field-strip Bedfordshire exclaves of Shillington survived in this way to be dealt with by the Counties (Detached Parts) Act 1844.